By Slickrock Adventures on February 1, 2017

 One thing I never think to mention is the single use grocery bag.
 They are particularly harmful to sea creatures, and get tangled up in the coral, harming them also.
 I just came across this article that has made my day.
 Three months ago California banned the use of these bags!
 Statewide!!!

 California is the first state in the U.S. to ban single-use plastic shopping bags.

 What great news!
 It’s a tiny part of the world, and won’t likely affect our island way down in Belize…. but it’s a start.
 Here’s a fervent hope that other states and also other nations follow.

 IN 1977 WE BEGAN TEACHING KAYAKING ALONG THE RIVERS NEAR OUR HOME IN MOAB, UTAH (US).
-TEN YEARS LATER WE BRANCHED OUT TO BELIZE, KAYAKING AND CAMPING ALONG THE BARRIER REEF.
+IN 1986 WE BRANCHED OUT TO BELIZE, KAYAKING AND CAMPING ALONG THE BARRIER REEF.
 THROUGHOUT THE YEARS, SLICKROCK ADVENTURES HAS GROWN INTO A LEADER IN ADVENTURE SPORT ECOTOURISM.
 WE PIONEERED THE CONCEPT OF USING A MULTI-SPORT FORMAT TO EXPLORE THE MOST EXCITING DESTINATIONS IN BELIZE, RESULTING IN THE MOST DISTINCTIVE ACTIVE TOURS AVAILABLE.

 & SMITH | WEBSITE BY 1DD & ORCHID STUDIOS